huntlylee/Thyroid-nodule/README.md

 ## Using the Notebook

 Follow the instructions within the notebook to input the required data.
 Each cell can be executed by selecting it and pressing `Shift + Enter`.
 Ensure that you run the cells in the order they appear.

+## Alternative Tools

+A calibrated [nomogram](Nomogram.png) based on the regression model is provided to simplify the risk assessment in clinical settings.

+An [Excel spreadsheet](Thyroid nodule risk prediction.xlsx) is also available to facilitate the use of this approach on electronic devices.
+Users just need to enter values for required clinical indicators, and the risk can be automatically calculated.

 ## Support